Notify me

 This blog post introduces our unusually unique watches, and summarizes:

-We’d genuinely like to know what you think (comment below or on our social media).
+I’d genuinely like to know what you think (comment below or on our social media).

 What we stand for as a brand

-To state that more directly, our brand actually doesn’t even have much of an origin in the traditions that nearly all other watch brands and microbrands are, both by choice and by inevitable sub-conscious influences, evolving from.
-(Why that is, I’ll detail below).
+Our brand breaks free from the main factors that influence the aesthetics of almost all existing watches, which are engineering (whether mechanical engineering or recent digital influences) and fine jewellery.
+To state that more directly, our brand doesn’t originate at all in the traditions that nearly all other watch brands and microbrands are, both by choice and by inevitable sub-conscious influences, evolving from.
+(The reasons behind that, I’ll detail below).
+Our time-piece creations present a new starting point, rather than an evolution from existing traditions.

-They are visually exceptional, conceptually fascinating, and have an abundance of personality.
+Our creations are visually exceptional, conceptually fascinating, and have an abundance of personality.
 It will be obvious to anyone who sees you wearing one, that an UnconstrainedTime watch is not mass-produced.

 How we got to this point

-A few months ago I came back to the project, with passionate commitment to getting some of the watch creations developed into physical form and out into the world to be seen and appreciated.
+In late 2023 I came back to the project, with passionate commitment to getting some of the watch creations developed into physical form and out into the world to be seen and appreciated.
 As often happens, as soon as I fully committed to that aim, everything fell into place to enable me to move forward with the project (more on that below).

 For details on my creative journey as an artist (with some comments about my musical experience as well), see my artist page here.